| java.lang.Object | ||

 The list returned is not modifiable, so any attempts to modify it will throw

-a UnsupportedOperationException
+a UnsupportedOperationException.

-All values retrieved by a key from this list with #get
+All values retrieved by a key from this list with #get are guaranteed to be

-.
+non-null.
 Each key is only listed once in the list.
 The order of the keys

 is undefined.